No Products in the Cart

 The short story is that without properly “feeding” the yeast, your bread won’t rise properly, and you won’t get the same look or flavor that you’d hope.
 Here’s why…

-Once your yeast has been proved, the next step is to begin stirring in your chosen Mom’s Place bread mix.
+Once your yeast has been proofed, the next step is to begin stirring in your chosen Mom’s Place bread mix.
 Be careful that you stir in the flour & other ingredients together first as a bit of a buffer, because yeast organisms don’t like salt.
 If you pour the salt in first, then your yeast organisms will not be happy campers!

 Of course, these tentative estimations can be higher or lower depending upon the type of yeast you are using, and whether it is active dry yeast, live yeast, or rapid rise yeast.
 The bottom line is that yeast thrives in warm water, sleeps in cold water, and dies in hot water.
 So, like Goldilocks and the Three Bears, it’s important to get the temperatures “just right” for your yeast to thrive and your delicious bread to obtain the best rise and flavors possible.